Not-LAN/.github/profile/README.md

-# 🌐 Welcome to NotLAN — Offensive Security & Ethical Hacking Services
+# 🌐 Welcome to NotLAN — Offensive Security as a Service

 **NotLAN** is a cybersecurity company specializing in **ethical hacking**, **penetration testing**, and **continuous vulnerability management**.
 We help companies across **Web2 and Web3** ecosystems secure their digital assets through expert-driven offensive security testing and actionable remediation.